mx1001/hardops_manual/docs/sstatus.md

 ## Csharp

 When cSharp is used on a mesh the logo becomes more prominent.
 This also means the mesh is bevelled and more than likely sharpened.
-This changes the behavior of some tools but mainly the changes are in the Q menu.
+This changes the behavior of some tools but mainly the changes are in the <kbd>Q</kbd> menu.

 ![ss1](img/sstatus/ss2.gif)